rdenysiuk/school/README.md

 # school
-simple html page for repeat school material
+simple HTML pages that will help in repeating school material